17 min read

-Searching for the best-paying jobs in hotels and resorts across the country?
+Searching for the highest-paying jobs in hotels and resorts across the country?

 Salary is the leading factor when considering a hospitality job in the United States (U.S.), according to a recent survey conducted by industry professionals.

-That’s why we’ve curated this list of the 11 best-paying jobs in hotels, including salary and education information for each.
+That’s why we’ve curated this list of the 12 best-paying jobs in hotels and resorts, including salary data and education requirements for each.

 According to a recent study, the average salary for a hospitality job in the U.S. is $50,000 and can reach $100,000 per year depending on various factors, including: